How to make a complaint or compliment about Brightwell Clinic

 Brightwell Clinic does not collect any personal information about persons visiting this website.

-Medical Information means you name and address and other identifying personal information, medical history, referral correspondence, treatment notes, reports and correspondence with medical practitioners, prescriptions to be sent to third party suppliers, test information, video footage obtained in gait analysis and any information derived from the use of F Scan Practitioners may write to your GP or to the medical practitioner referring you to the Brightwell Clinic to report on the consultation and treatment and disclosing medical information.
+Medical Information means your name and address and other identifying personal information, medical history, referral correspondence, treatment notes, reports and correspondence with medical practitioners, prescriptions to be sent to third party suppliers, test information, video footage obtained in gait analysis and any information derived from the use of F Scan.
+Practitioners may write to your GP or to the medical practitioner referring you to the Brightwell Clinic to report on the consultation and treatment and disclosing medical information.
 The records and medical information of a patient of one practitioner may be disclosed to another practitioner within Brightwell Clinic to whom you are being referred for further consultation and treatment.
 You will be asked to formally consent to such disclosure of medical information when completing the Clinic's registration form.

 All medical information collected from you will be kept confidential and will only be used in connection with any consultation and treatment you receive save as mentioned under the next heading.